- Packet loss can be a nuisance, especially because it seems to happen randomly and it has no immediate fixes.

 However, note that not even VPNs can improve your speed if there’s nothing to improve in the first place.
 For instance, you can use a VPN on DSL, but it won’t magically upgrade your connection to T1, T3, or fiber optics.

 The bottom line is you can expect your VPN to streamline your connection in terms of improving ping and curbing packet loss.

-6 best VPNs to improve packet loss
+What are the best VPNs deals to improve packet loss?

 Private Internet Access is an excellent VPN from Kape Technologies that you can use if you want to curb packet loss and improve your ping values without too much effort.

 As we’ve stated above, VPNs can only improve packet loss if there’s an issue with your ISP.